awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 2. Clone the project to your own workspace.

-3. Change `githubRepo` path in the source/src/molecular-unfolding/cdk/construct-notebook.ts file to be your Git repository.

-4. Make changes to source code.
+3. Make changes to source code.
 If you want to make changes for quantum algorithms, you can modify code under this directory **source/src/molecular-unfolding/utility**.

 ## Deploy stack to your AWS account from CDK